-In this thought-provoking CIK Talk, Dr. Sohail Hanif — Chief Executive Officer of the National Zakat Foundation (UK) and a specialist in Ḥanafī legal theory — re-examines zakat not as a mere annual duty, but as a foundational social institution at the heart of Islamic civilization.
+In this thought-provoking CIK Talk, Dr. Sohail Hanif — Chief Executive Officer of the National Zakat Foundation (UK) and specialist in Ḥanafī legal theory — re-examines zakat not merely as an annual obligation, but as a foundational institution in the construction of the ummah.

 He explores: